 PRP injection for a gluteal tendon tear

 We know that a single leucocyte-rich PRP injection improves greater trochanteric pain syndrome.
-The researchers found that PRP can also improve pain related to partial tendon tear in the tendon of hip in the same study.
+The researchers found that PRP can also improve pain related to partial tendon tear in the tendon of the hip in the same study.
 However, we have no data on full tears.
 Overall, we think that PRP injections might work for partial tears.

 However, we think you should avoid cortisone injections for a partial or full gluteal tendon tear.